nf-core/oncoanalyser/README.md

 ## Citations

-You can cite the Oncoanalyser zenodo record for a specific version using the following doi:
+You can cite the `oncoanalyser` zenodo record for a specific version using the following doi:
 [10.5281/zenodo.XXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXX)

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md)